Temporomandibular joint (TMJ)

 - Electrotherapy (ultrasound, TENS, etc.)

-- Prevention advice will be provided throughout the treatment
+- Prevention advice provided throughout the treatment

 These approaches are used to reduce problems, alleviate symptoms, and restore your TMJ health.